-Three decades of violent conflict in Somalia have eroded institutional structures and severely strained the economy of this traditionally pastoral society.
-Severe drought, clan disputes, corruption and al-Shabaab attacks all impact people’s feelings of security, access to justice, jobs, healthcare, food and nutrition.
+Three decades of violent conflict in Somalia have eroded institutional structures and severely strained the economy of this traditionally pastoralist society.
+Severe drought, clan disputes, corruption and al-Shabaab attacks all impact people’s feelings of security and access to justice, jobs, healthcare, food and nutrition.

-However there are reasons for hope.
-In February 2017, Abdullahi Mohamed Farmajo was elected as president in a more inclusive process than in recent years.
-Work towards one-person-one-vote elections must begin right away, but the transition towards democracy in Somalia will be gradual.
+There are reasons for hope.
+In February 2017, Abdullahi Mohamed Farmajo was elected president in a more inclusive process than in recent transitions.
+Work towards one-person-one-vote elections in 2020-21 must begin right away, but the path to democracy in Somalia will be gradual and challenging, especially given the large amount of territory that remains outside of formal government control.

-Due to the severe deficiencies in governance in both Somalia and Somaliland, Saferworld is playing a significant role in supporting democratisation and improving governance.
-Together with civil society organisations (CSOs) which are crucial in providing services that are usually the responsibility of the state, we build better relations between the government and Somali citizens.
-Saferworld aims to strengthen the participation and influence of these CSOs in important policy and decision-making processes on peace, security and development.
+Saferworld is playing a significant role in supporting democratisation and improving governance in both Somalia and Somaliland.
+Together with civil society organisations that provide crucial services that are usually the responsibility of the state, we help build better relations between the government and Somali citizens.
+Saferworld aims to strengthen the participation and influence of civil society in important policy and decision-making processes on peace, security and development.
 We have helped to establish and develop non-state actor platforms in Somaliland (SONSAF), Puntland (PUNSAA) and South Central Somalia (SOCSENSA).
-These platforms offer a two-way channel for Somali people to connect and communicate with national and international policymakers – important for inclusive governance as citizens' voices are rarely heard by policymakers.
+These platforms offer a two-way channel for Somali people to connect and communicate with national and international policymakers – important for inclusive governance as citizens' voices are rarely heard.
 The platforms’ legitimacy stems from the inclusion of a diverse range of participants from many different sectors of society, and a consultative approach to policy-making.

 Saferworld supports civil society organisations in overseeing democratic processes across Somalia and Somaliland.
-For example, in the lead-up to the forthcoming Somaliland presidential and parliamentary elections, Saferworld is supporting voter education on the voter registration process, assisting Parliament in the amendment of the House of Representatives election legislation, building the capacity of the three political parties that will contest the election, and training and deploying 500 election observers.
+For example, in the lead-up to the Somaliland presidential election in 2017, Saferworld supported voter education on the voter registration process, built the capacity of the three political parties that contested the election, and trained and deployed 620 election observers.
+We will continue this work in advance of the upcoming parliamentary and local council elections in 2019, and have already begun assisting parliament in amending the House of Representatives election legislation.

 Drawing on lessons from peace processes around the world, we also research and analyse conflict dynamics and how these might help or hurt potential peace agreements.